Page updated 19/3/2023

 Director: Donovan Pedelty.

-Exteriors shot in County Antrim with interior at Wembley Studios, London.
+Exteriors shot in County Antrim with interiors at Wembley Studios, London.

 Copy held by Limerick Film Archive.